Gozdinhos/coding-journal/README.md

 > Mischief managed! :herb:

+5.DAY

+I code along with WesBos to build flex panels.
+Every project teaches me different coding techniques and perspective.
+I have to say that this course is really inspiring and useful. :dizzy:

 4.DAY

 I have got familiar with array methods like reduce, map, filter and refreshed my git practices.
 Also i have decided to move my all js30 projects in a single repo and today i did it.
 That's all! :orange_heart: